MaVeN-13TTN/mirroring-and-synchronizing/README.md

 2. **Add Repository Variables**:

    - Go to Repository settings > Pipelines > Repository variables
-   - Add the variables listed above
+   - Add the following variables:
+     - `BITBUCKET_APP_PASSWORD`: Your Bitbucket App Password (mark as 'Secured')
+     - `GITHUB_TOKEN`: Your GitHub personal access token (mark as 'Secured')
+     - `BITBUCKET_AUTH_USERNAME`: Your personal Bitbucket username (if using a workspace)
    - Check "Secured" for token variables to protect them in logs

 3. **Create Pipeline Configuration**:
-   - Create a `bitbucket-pipelines.yml` file in your repository
-   - Use the template provided in this project
-   - Commit and push to trigger the pipeline
+   - The setup script automatically creates and commits the `bitbucket-pipelines.yml` file
+   - The pipeline is configured to run on every push to your repository
+   - It also includes a scheduled daily synchronization at midnight

 For a complete step-by-step guide, see the [Bitbucket Pipeline Setup Guide](pipeline-setup.md) and the [Bitbucket to GitHub Migration Guide](bitbucket-to-github.md).